Popish Plot: Development of English anti-Catholicism

 The fictitious Popish Plot must be understood against the background of the English Reformation and the subsequent development of a strong anti-Catholic nationalist sentiment among the mostly Protestant population of England.

 The English Reformation began in 1533, when King Henry VIII (1509–1547) sought an annulment of his marriage to Catherine of Aragon to marry Anne Boleyn.
-As the Pope would not grant this, Henry broke away from Rome and took control of the Church in England.
+As the pope would not grant this, Henry broke away from Rome and took control of the Church in England.
 Later, he had the monasteries dissolved, causing opposition in the still largely Catholic nation.
 Under Henry's son Edward VI (1547–1553), the Church of England was transformed into a strictly Protestant body, with many remnants of Catholicism suppressed.
-Edward was succeeded by his half-sister Mary I of England (1553–1558), daughter of Henry VIII and Catherine.
+Edward was succeeded by his half-sister Mary I (1553–1558), daughter of Henry VIII and Catherine.
 She was a Catholic and returned the Church in England to union with the Holy See.
-Mary tainted her policy with two unpopular actions: she married her cousin, King Philip II of Spain, where the Inquisition continued, and had 300 Protestants burned at the stake, causing many Englishmen to associate Catholicism with the involvement of foreign powers and religious persecution.
+Mary tainted her policy with two unpopular actions: she married her cousin King Philip II of Spain, where the Inquisition continued, and had 300 Protestants burned at the stake, causing many Englishmen to associate Catholicism with the involvement of foreign powers and religious persecution.

 Mary was succeeded by her Protestant half-sister, Elizabeth I (1558–1603), who again broke away from Rome and suppressed Catholicism.
-Elizabeth and later Protestant monarchs caused to be hanged and mutilated hundreds of Catholic priests and laymen.
+Elizabeth and later Protestant monarchs caused hundreds of Catholic priests and laymen to be hanged and mutilated.
 This, and her dubious legitimacy – she was the daughter of Henry VIII and Anne Boleyn – led to Catholic powers not recognising her as queen and favouring her next relative, the Catholic Mary, Queen of Scots.
 Elizabeth's reign saw Catholic rebellions like the Rising of the North (1569) as well as intrigues like the Ridolfi Plot (1571) and the Babington Plot (1586), both intending to kill Elizabeth and replace her with Mary under a Spanish invasion.
 Three popes issued bulls judging Elizabeth, giving grounds to suspect English Catholics' loyalty.
 Following the Babington Plot, Mary was beheaded in 1587.
 This – and Elizabeth's support of the Dutch Revolt in the Spanish Netherlands – triggered Philip II of Spain's attempted invasion with the Spanish Armada (1588).
 This reinforced English resentment of Catholics, while the Armada's failure convinced many Englishmen that God was on the Protestant side.

 Anti-Catholic sentiment reached new heights in 1605 after the failed Gunpowder Plot.
 Catholic conspirators attempted to topple the Protestant reign of King James I by exploding a bomb during the King's opening of parliament.
 The plot was thwarted when Guy Fawkes, who was in charge of the explosives, was discovered the night before.
 The magnitude of the plot, meant to kill the leading government figures in one stroke, convinced many Englishmen that Catholics were murderous conspirators who would stop at nothing to have their way, laying the groundwork for future allegations.